 Sometimes deviate from the traffic rules

 It is not desirable to have 100% adherence to the rules.
-According to the curriculum for a category B licence, you must display “good judgement when interacting with other road users.”
+According to the criteria for a category B licence, you must display “good judgement when interacting with other road users”.
 A reasonable interpretation of this statement is that you may depart from the rules in some cases.

-The cogwheel principle is not included in any legislation for example.
-And yet, the Swedish Transport Administration, the National Society for Road Safety and FMK all recommend using it in certain situations.
+The cogwheel principle is not included in any legislation, for example.
+However, the Swedish Transport Administration and the National Society for Road Safety recommend using it in certain situations.

 There is no simple answer to when the rules may be disobeyed; you must assess each individual situation as it arises.
 However, here are three general points that should be fulfilled:

-- It should benefit the traffic situation as a whole (for example smoothly reducing a queue using the cogwheel principle).
+- It should benefit the traffic situation as a whole (for example, reducing a queue using the cogwheel principle).

 - Everyone involved should be aware of what is happening (caution, eye contact and clarity).

-- Never deviate from the rules by “helping yourself”, instead be the one who gives way to others.
+- Never deviate from the rules to benefit yourself – instead, be the one who puts other first.